supersand21/Robotics-Workshop/README.md

 # Robotics-Workshop
-Worksheets and resources created for my university society robotics workshop.
+Robotics workshops worksheets and resources created for HackSussex, the computer science society in Sussex University.